TDiR: Transformer based Diffusion for Image Restoration Tasks: Literature Review

-Underwater image restoration or reconstruction is usually used to refer to the color cast correction problem.
+Underwater image restoration or reconstruction typically refers to correcting color casts.
 This problem has been investigated more than other types of degradation.
-It can be approached as an inverse problem, where degradation models of the underwater environment are constructed, and the parameters of those models are estimated and then used to obtain higher-quality images.
+It can be approached as an inverse problem: degradation models of the underwater environment are constructed, their parameters estimated, and the resulting models used to obtain higher-quality images.
 The most commonly used model is the underwater image formation model (IFM).
 Such models, especially complex ones, require specialized equipment to measure specific parameters.
-Researchers typically use priors to estimate model parameters and restore degraded images~\cite {1, 2, 3, 4}.
-The Dark Channel Prior~\cite{DCP}, for example, inspired by its use in the image dehazing problem, was adapted for use in underwater restoration~\cite{UDCP}.
+Researchers typically use priors to estimate model parameters and to restore degraded images~\cite{1, 2, 3, 4}.
+The Dark Channel Prior~\cite{DCP}, inspired by its use in image dehazing, was adapted for underwater restoration~\cite{UDCP}.
 However, using priors for parameter estimation limits such reconstruction techniques to cases where these priors hold.
-For example, in the case of the dark channel prior, results were inferior under non-uniform light.
+For example, with the dark channel prior, results were inferior under non-uniform lighting.